Skip to definition.

 5. Separate (light) into spectral rays

-"the \bprism disperses light"
+"the prism disperses light"

 6. Cause to become widely known

-"disperse a rumour"
+"disperse a rumour";

 - circulate, circularize, circularise [Brit], distribute, disseminate, propagate, broadcast, spread, diffuse, pass around

-Sounds like: disbursed
+Sounds like: dispersal, disbursald, disburse

-See also: dispersion, dispersive, distributed
+See also: distributed

 Type of: air, bare, change integrity, discharge, divide, part, publicise [Brit], publicize, separate, split

-Encyclopedia: Disperse
+Disperse